ChrisTitusTech/winutil/docs/userguide.md

 #### Basic usage

 1. Specify the source Windows ISO to customize
 	* If you don't have a Windows ISO file prepared, you can download it using the Media Creation Tool for the respective Windows version.
 [Here](https://go.microsoft.com/fwlink/?linkid=2156295) is the Windows 11 version, and [here](https://go.microsoft.com/fwlink/?LinkId=2265055) is the Windows 10 version

 2. Configure the debloat process
 3. Specify the target location for the new ISO file
 4. Let the magic happen!

+!!! warning "Heads-up"

-**NOTE:** this feature is still in development and you may encounter some issues with the generated images.
+    this feature is still in development and you may encounter some issues with the generated images.
 If that happens, don't hesitate to report an issue!

 #### Options